waseemkhan309/CRUD_API/README.md

 - Read
 - Update
 - Delete

-and using postmen test this API , working correctly
+ using postmen test this API , working correctly